glenngara/glenngara.github.io/_pages/students.md

 author_profile: true
 ---

-It's a privilege to mentor the following students and collaborate with them in doing scholarly work.
+It is a privilege for me to mentor the following students and collaborate with them in doing scholarly work.

 <style>
 details {border: 1px solid #E1E1E1; border-radius: 5px; box-shadow: 0 1px 4px rgba(0, 0, 0, .4); color: #363636; margin: 0 0 .4em; padding: 1%;}